rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

    | ---- | ----: | ---: |
    | 2016-09-23-Raspbian-jessie.zip | 1.4 GB | 4.3 GB |

-   QUESTION: Where is the history of old versions and how does one get announcement emails?
+   The Unzipped size is for the .img file created during un-zip.

-   Jessie provides sudo-free access to GPIO.
+   NOTE: Jessie provides sudo-free access to GPIO.

    The large size of the file means it will take a while, depending on the speed of your network.